Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-Other/11-API-Generator/Functionality.md

 The main page can be found through the search as **API Generator**.

-The fields in the header section should not be changed, except if there is a reason for this change and user knows the consequences.
+The fields in the header section should not be changed, except if there is a reason for this change and the user knows the consequences.

 ### Tables

-This section allows to define all API pages.
-Every API page is based on the source table from which the fields contained in the API page come from.
+This section allows you to define all API pages.
+Every API page is based on the source table from which the fields contained in it come.

 ![image.png](./img/API-Generator.png)